evercode1/package-for-views/packages/evercode1/view-maker/README.md

 ## Tip for use with make:auth

 Here's a tip for using make:master with artisan's native make:auth command.
 As you probably already know, the make:auth command will create all your auth views, extending a master page named app.blade.php.
 You can easily use both commands.

 Run [make:master](#makemaster) first, but make sure you do not name your master page 'app,' so there is no conflict with the page that the make:auth command will make.
 After running [make:master](#makemaster), run the make:auth command.
 Then all you have to do is go to the views/auth folder and change the @extends('layouts.app') directive in those view files to @extends('layouts.whatever-your-master-page-is-named').

 Please note that the make:auth command also creates a controller that returns the user to a specific page for logging in and registering, so you will have to modify that view as well if you want your generated master page extended there as well.

 ## make:crud

 ```
-php artisan make:crud Widget
+php artisan make:crud Widget slug
 ```

-The make:crud command takes a single argument, the name of the model you wish to build your crud on.
-Since the make:crud command builds the model for you, all you need is a name.
-The make:crud command will create the following file types:
+The make:crud command takes two arguments, the name of the model you wish to build your crud on and the optional slug parameter.
+As typed above, the command would create the following file types:

 * model
 * controller